Health and Safety, Ages 2 to 5 Years

 Many household items can strangle a young child.
-Make sure loose cords, objects, and furniture do not pose strangling risks.
-The following suggestions can help you reduce potential hazards.
+Make sure that loose cords, objects, and furniture don't pose strangling risks.

 - Do not use accordion-style gates.
-Babies or young children can get their heads trapped in the gate and may strangle.
+Babies and young children can get their heads trapped in the gate and may strangle.

-- Make sure furniture does not have cutout portions or other areas that can trap your child's head.
+- Make sure that furniture doesn't have cutout portions or other areas that can trap your child's head.

 Suffocation is another danger for young children.
 Teach your child about suffocation and the importance of a safe play area.
 Pay attention to possible suffocation dangers, such as:

 - Trunks of cars.
-Keep rear fold-down seats closed so children are not able to climb into the trunk from inside the car.
+Keep rear fold-down seats closed so children aren't able to climb into the trunk from inside the car.
 Also, always lock car doors and keep the keys out of sight and out of reach of your child.

-- Refrigerators and freezers, even those that are not in use.
-If you are storing an old refrigerator or freezer, be sure to take the door off.
+- Refrigerators and freezers, even those that aren't in use.
+If you are storing an old refrigerator or freezer, be sure to take off the door.

 - Plastic sacks.
-Do not let your child play with plastic sacks, and keep them out of reach.
+Don't let your child play with plastic sacks.
+Keep them out of reach.
 Children may put sacks over their head during play, which can lead to suffocation.

-Lead poisoning is another cause for concern in young children who may chew on contaminated paint flakes, painted objects, or toys.
-House paint is no longer made with lead, but homes built before 1978 may still have lead paint on walls and other surfaces.
+- Prevent lead poisoning.
+Children may chew on contaminated paint flakes, painted objects, or toys.
+Homes built before 1978 may still have lead paint on walls and other surfaces.
 For more information about lead, see the topic Lead Poisoning.

 Guns and other weapons